Editorial & Affiliate Disclosure

 • A standard single-column article

-• A “Post – Sidebar” template that adds a right-hand sidebar with a table of contents that auto-links to H2 and H3 headings in the article.
+• A “Post – Sidebar” template that adds a right-hand sidebar with a table of contents that auto-links to H2 headings in the article

 FAQ and contact templates